 We spent a fair amount of early morning time there in the Falkirk church grounds.
 It was still a quiet morning and service had not started yet.
 I was so happy to have come here and see gravestone for my ancestor.
 I had fun taking some pictures…

 This day was to be a very, very busy day indeed.
 We were heading to Glasgow to meet with a friend of Paula’s and then ending the evening all the way down to Thornhill to meet with my adopted family!
-It really does help to have a car when doing all sort of different things and going places!
+It really does help to have a car when doing all sorts of different things and going places!

 Follow me to Glasgow…